CAMPUS WORKSHOPS (VIRTUAL)

-Online keynotes focus on introducing the topics necessary for building your institution’s capacity to support diverse faculty, diverse students, and inclusive teaching.
-They allow members of your campus community to gain shared knowledge and terminology they can use to further conversations and identify next steps towards its diversity, inclusion and teaching goals.
+Virtual campus workshops are focused on introducing the topics necessary for building your institution’s capacity to support diverse faculty, diverse students, and inclusive teaching.
+They allow members of your campus community to gain shared knowledge, frameworks and language they can use to further conversations, act immediately and identify next steps towards its diversity, inclusion and teaching goals.
+The investment for a 90 minute virtual workshop is $3000.

 Informed by research